Ajhar2099/MyProject/README.md

-# MyProject This is just for doing practice of git
+# MyProject This is just for doing practice of git just checking for password is working or not